About the course

 You will typically meet with your supervisor three to four times per term.

 You will initially be allocated a supervisor according to your initial research and subject interests.
 The supervisor will typically share your broad interests and will monitor your overall progress.
 The supervisor will help you to identify a viable topic and offer guidance regarding secondary literature, primary sources, appropriate methodologies, any fieldwork planned, and a research and writing timetable.
-The supervisor will also oversee your integration into OSGA and the GAS programme.
-With this support you will present an essay setting out your proposed research and you will present this proposal in a thesis workshop during Trinity Term of the first year.
+The supervisor will also oversee your integration into OSGA and the course.
+With this support you will present an essay setting out your proposed research and you will present this proposal in a thesis workshop during Trinity term of the first year.
 This provides an additional opportunity for you to receive feedback from academic members of staff and peers.
 At this point, if your thesis topic has progressed in a different direction to that anticipated, your supervisory arrangements may be reviewed.

 By the end of the Trinity term, you will be expected to have developed a thesis outline, identified the means (eg field or archival work) through which you will gather your primary sources, and agreed a timetable for the summer and Michaelmas term work with your supervisor.
 During the second year, you will present your work in progress thesis in research seminar workshops or webinars convened for this purpose.
 Further arrangements for feedback and comments on drafts will progress through a series of meetings held by arrangement between you and your supervisor during the Hilary term of the second year.